$2 million settlement case study for a marine harmed at a Myrtle Beach Hotel

 Compensation for Negligent Business Practices

-In the initial demand letter to the defense council, Attorneys Mosier and Johnson argued that the liability in the case was squarely on the hotel for not ensuring that the pool deck was safe for guests.
+In the initial demand letter to the defense council, Attorney Mosier argued that the liability in the case was squarely on the hotel for not ensuring that the pool deck was safe for guests.
 “A business owner owes an affirmative duty to provide reasonably safe premises for use of the invitee, and to refrain from any act which may make the invitee’s use of the premises dangerous or result in injury to him,” Garvin v.
 Bi-Lo, Inc., 337 S.C.
 436, 523 S.E.2d 481 (Ct.
 App.
 1999).
-Our attorneys argued that the hotel failed to take simple steps to monitor and clean up the pool and hot tub area, which would have ensured that it was free of glass and other hazards for unsuspecting hotel patrons.
+Our attorney argued that the hotel failed to take simple steps to monitor and clean up the pool and hot tub area, which would have ensured that it was free of glass and other hazards for unsuspecting hotel patrons.
 With just “mood lighting” around the hot tub area in the evening, the perfect environment existed for a first-time guest, not expecting glass in the pool area, to be injured by a clear glass bottle that was there prior to his arrival.

 While the hotel had “no glass” signs up around the pool, signs do little good when the hotel simultaneously puts glass in the hands of its patrons just steps away from the pool and hot tubs, and fails to monitor them.
 It is entirely foreseeable, our attorneys argued, that guests provided glass bottles and glass service ware could and would carry and leave those items all over the premises, including the pool deck and hot tub area.
 Therefore, regular checks should be made to keep the premises reasonably safe.
 The hotel failed to take reasonable steps to prevent foreseeable harm caused by the failure to monitor and enforce the hotel’s “no glass” rules.
 As a result, a young man’s military career was needlessly cut short.
 If the safety checks had been done, tremendous harm could have been avoided.

 The defense claimed they did not know the incident had happened, and had no notice of the dangerous condition.
-However, Attorneys Mosier and Johnson uncovered evidence that for days leading up to the Garcia’s impromptu visit, the hotel was on notice that guests were leaving glass in and around the pool areas.
-During the course of their investigation, the attorneys also found prior incident reports that indicated glass in and around the pool and hot tub areas was a known safety issue.
+However, Attorney Mosier uncovered evidence that for days leading up to the Garcia’s impromptu visit, the hotel was on notice that guests were leaving glass in and around the pool areas.
+During the course of their investigation, the attorney also found prior incident reports that indicated glass in and around the pool and hot tub areas was a known safety issue.
 Even though the hotel knew about this safety issue for years, it chose to continue to sell beverages in glass containers and serve guests with glassware.
-The attorneys also pushed back on the hotel’s claim that they were not notified of Garcia’s injury.
+The attorney also pushed back on the hotel’s claim that they were not notified of Garcia’s injury.
 Despite immediately reporting his injury to the hotel’s front desk attendant and requesting a wheelchair the next morning, neither hotel employee Garcia interacted with created an incident report or notified management.

 When confronted with the overwhelming evidence during a mediation in 2022, the hotel’s insurance carrier opted to settle.
 They paid the initial liability claim utilizing the entire $1,000,000 policy limit, this victorious milestone set the stage for the next phase of the case.